 By liking our Facebook page, you will have access to any and all important updates about the pool.

-Lockers can be rented for $5 a month upon request.
+Lockers can be rented upon request for $10 a month or $100 per year.
 Lockers are free to use on a day-to-day basis.

 To make an online payment visit our PAYMENT CENTER